php-translation/documentation/guides/using-loco-adapter.rst

 When your application has reached a certain number of languages and you can't translate all of them yourself you need a translation platform to ease your work with external translators.
-This article shows how to set up a platform adapter using Loco_.
+This article shows how to set up a storage adapter using Loco_.
 Loco is just an example here.
-All platform adapters have a similar way of being configured.
+All storage adapters have a similar way of being configured.

 Installation
 ------------

-Assuming you have already installed the :doc:`Symfony bundle <../symfony/index>`, you need to find and install the platform adapter.
-See our :doc:`list of adapters <../components/platform-adapters>`.
+Assuming you have already installed the :doc:`Symfony bundle <../symfony/index>`, you need to find and install a storage adapter.
+See our :doc:`list of storage adapters <../overview>`.

 .. code-block:: bash

     composer require php-translation/loco-adapter

-The platform adapter does also contain a bundle which needs to be installed.
+The storage adapter does also contain a bundle which needs to be installed.

 .. code-block:: php